 i.
 The name, address and telephone number of the office of the city collector, where fines are to be paid, and of the municipal court, where citations may be appealed.

 (2) A citation may shall be served by personal or substituted service in accordance with the West Virginia Rules of Civil Procedure, by either delivering the citation to the person in violation personally or by delivering the citation to a member of that person's family who is above the age of 16 years and by advising such person of the purpose of the citation.
 Proof of personal service shall be made at the time of service by a written declaration executed by the enforcement official effecting service and shall declare the time, date and manner by which service was made.
 If personal service cannot be effectuated, the enforcement official may send the citation to the person via certified mail, return receipt requested, to the person's last known address.
 If the return receipt is not returned, a citation shall be conclusively presumed to have been served if it is also sent by regular mail, postage prepaid, which is not returned as undeliverable by the postal service. in accordance with the law of the State of West Virginia concerning the service of process in civil actions, except that a method of service effectuated by a mailing by the clerk of a court (e.g., service pursuant to West Virginia Rule of Civil Procedure 4(d)(1)(D)) shall be deemed to be effectuated by a mailing by an enforcement official.
-If service is made by certified mail pursuant to West Virginia Rule of Civil Procedure 4(d)(1)(D) and delivery of the citation is refused, the enforcement official, promptly upon the receipt of the notice of such refusal, shall mail to the person or entity being noticed, by first class mail, postage prepaid, (1) a copy of the citation,(2) a notice that despite such refusal, the citation is valid and (3) notice that the City will proceed to enforce the citation; so long as such first class mailing is not returned as undeliverable by the U.S. Postal Service, service of the citation will be conclusively presumed to have been effectuated.
+If service is made by certified mail pursuant to West Virginia Rule of Civil Procedure 4(d)(1)(D) and delivery of the citation is refused, the enforcement official, promptly upon the receipt of the notice of such refusal, shall mail to the person or entity being noticed, by first class mail, postage prepaid, (1) a copy of the citation,(2) a notice that despite such refusal, the citation is valid, and (3) notice that the City will proceed to enforce the citation; so long as such first class mailing is not returned as undeliverable by the U.S. Postal Service, service of the citation will be conclusively presumed to have been effectuated.
 Proof of service shall be made at the time of service by a written declaration, under oath, executed by the enforcement official effecting service and shall declare the time, date and manner by which service was made.

 (e) Penalties.
 Any person issued a citation pursuant to subsection 3-26(d) shall be punished by a fine as follows: within any 12-month period, $100.00 for the first citation, $200.00 for the second citation, $300.00 for the third citation, and $500.00 for the fourth citation and each citation thereafter.